aappddeevv/scalajs-reaction-app.g8/README.md

-g8 aappddeevv/scalajs-react template
+# g8 aappddeevv/scalajs-react template

 ## scalajs-reaction

-This is a ReasonReact derived API to React.
-It is entirely based on simple functions and react hooks.
+A function component and hooks API to React.
+No classes involved.

 The main project is located at [github](https://github.com/aappddeevv/scalajs-reaction).

-This scalajs-reaction is different than the jpgolly/scalajs-react and a few others that have similar name.
-This React facade uses the [ReasonReact API](https://reasonml.github.io/reason-react).

 ## Create the project